 We undertake to deliver promptly upon written or oral request (submitted as directed in the following sentence), a separate copy of the annual report, proxy statement, or Notice, as applicable, to a shareholder at a shared address to which a single copy of such document(s) was delivered.
-Shareholders of record participating in householding that wish to request separate copies of the Notice or, if applicable, the proxy materials, for the 2024 annual meeting and/or in the future, or shareholders of record shareholders that are not currently participating in householding and wish to request participation in householding.
-Shareholders of record shareholders that are not currently participating in bouseholding more there to be one of the Notice or, if applicable, the proxy materials, for the 2024 annual meeting and/or in the future, or shareholders of record shareholders who own shares held in street name can request information about householding from their banks, brokers or other holders of record.
+Shareholders of record participating in householding that wish to request separate copies of the Notice or, if applicable, the proxy materials, for the 2024 annual meeting and/or in the future, or shareholders of record sharing an address that are not currently participating in householding and wish to request participation in householding, may do so by calling Computershare at (312) 360-5104 and then requesting this delivery option.
+Shareholders who own shares held in street name can request information about householding from their banks, brokers or other holders of record.